 the turning point has coordinates

-In other words, the xx-coordinate is the negative of the part inside the brackets with xx and the yy-coordinate is the bit added on to the bracket.
+In other words, the x-coordinate is the negative of the part inside the brackets with x and the y-coordinate is the bit added on to the bracket.

 Create an account to complete the exercises